-The main switch/steering lock is equipped with a keyhole shutter.
-(See page 4-2 for keyhole shutter opening and closing procedures.)
+The main switch is equipped with a keyhole cover.
+(See page 4-2 for keyhole cover opening and closing procedures.)

 ON

 All electrical circuits are supplied with power and the vehicle lights are turned on.
 The engine can be started.
 The key cannot be removed.